 Safety and security

 Civil unrest/political tension

 Relations between the ROK and the DPRK remain tense.
-The DPRK conducted an underground nuclear test in February 2013.
+The DPRK conducted a long-range rocket launch on 7 February 2016, following its underground nuclear test in January 2016, further aggravating the already tense situation on the Peninsula.
 The DPRK has left open the possibility of conducting further tests in the future.
 Like ROK and US forces, the DPRK conducts regular military drills throughout the year.
 The DPRK undertakes belligerent actions, or ‘provocations’, from time to time.
-From February to August 2014, the DPRK launched over 100 rockets into the sea from its East coast.
 Further provocations by the DPRK or reactions by neighbouring countries, including the ROK, cannot be ruled out.
 Australians in the ROK should monitor developments closely and follow the instructions of local authorities because of the risk that tensions on the Korean Peninsula could escalate with little warning.
 You should also see the advice on preparing for emergencies produced by the Australian Embassy in Seoul.

 Since the end of the Korean War in 1953, the Korean Peninsula has been divided by a demilitarised zone separating the DPRK in the north and the ROK in the south.
 While peace is maintained under an armistice agreement, the two Koreas are still technically at war.
 Relations between the two countries continue to be tense and low-level military clashes have sometimes occurred.